mainmatter/playbook/project-procedure/digital-products/README.md

 The goal of the product strategy stage is finding answers to these questions that are based on facts and knowledge rather than assumptions.
-The techniques for acquiring said facts will vary with each new project and depend on the particular problem, the current state of the industry and the available time/budget constraints.
+The techniques for acquiring said facts will vary with each new project and depend on the particular problem, the respective industry and the available time/budget constraints.
 We recommend using one or several of these techniques:

 - data analysis of existing data e.g. from CRM systems, event logs or analytics